Welcome!

 Is there a placeholder for the child’s emotions?

-If you are following a hero’s journey, do you have a clear reason why TODAY is the day that sends the hero on the journey?
+If you are writing a hero’s journey, do you have a clear reason why TODAY is the day that sends the hero on the journey?
 Why must the story question or story problem be answered TODAY of all days? _________________________________ If you can’t answer this, your readers might ask, “So what?
 Why does any of this matter right now?
 Why not just do it another day?”

 Is there a clear goal?

-Are there meaningful stakes(what happens if the protagonist doesn’t achieve their goal)? (journey story)
+Are there meaningful stakes (what is at risk or what happens if the protagonist doesn’t achieve their goal)?

 Are you bringing a new and vibrant angle to a story that has been told before?
-If you are creating a concept book or journey, what fresh and new ways are you adding to the conversation? ______________________________________
+If you are

 If you are creating a concept book or a journey, is there a piece of YOU that you can uniquely bring to this story?